- The World

 “Healthy Nation” Agenda

 During the Great Galaxy War, the Federation citizens lived a frivolous and unhealthy lifestyle, which hindered the Federation’s ability to recruit healthy sailors.
 After the war, the Federation made a major pivot in its politics and launched its “Healthy Nation” agenda.
 They prohibited unhealthy products, such as rum, fatty foods, and pasta, and arrested for the consumption of those.
 The majority of traders and manufacturers who relied on those products went bankrupt and began protesting.
 When these protests escalated into a rebellion, the Federation quelled it and trapped the rebels in an industrial space city.
 After a lengthy siege, they covered the city in toxic clouds killing everyone within, including civilians.

 Government and Society

 The Federation is an authoritarian regime governed by the Senate that resides on Tanaris.
 The Senate presides over other planets and solar systems, each governed by its representatives.
 The government controls all aspects of its citizens’ lives, including the food they eat, the books they read, the outfits they wear, and even their daily activities.
 The Federation citizens happily snitch on their neighbors when the latter deviate from the norms.
 However, not all Federation citizens are comfortable with these strict regulations.
-But any dissenting voices within the society risk being accused of spying for the Dominion and imprisoned.
+But any dissenting voices within the society risk being accused of collaborating with pirates and imprisoned.